 5055-0000 Forensic Services.
 This account, funded at \$9,183,472 includes an increase of approximately \$300,000 from FY15 projected spending, and consistent with the Governor's recommendations.
-During debate, an amendment was adopted allowing for account funds to be spent on "juvenile court clinics."

 5095-0015 State Psychiatric Hospitals.
 This line item includes an increase of \$7.5 million over FY15 projected spending and \$1.1 million below the Governor's and final House budget recommendation.
 According to DMH, this funding level represents the loss of 50 FTEs annually.
-Language in the line item requires DMH to maintain no fewer inpatient beds in FY'16 than operated in FY'15, and that DMH operate 260 adult continuing care beds at Worcester Recovery Center and Hospital.
+Language in the line item requires DMH to maintain no fewer inpatient beds in FY'16 than operated in FY'15, and that DMH operate 260 adult continuing care beds at Worcester Recovery Center and Hospital and up to 54 continuing beds at Taunton State Hospital.
+There is language prohibiting DMH from entering into new lease or interagency agreements for new vendor-operated programs until DMH in conjunction with the division of capital asset management and maintenance develops a new master plan detailing future uses "including but not limited to state-operated and vendor-operated programs for the Taunton State Hospital campus.
+The master plan must be developed with "appropriate community input" and be submitted to EOAF, EOHHS and the legislature by August 15, 2015.